gousaiyang/colorlabels/README.md

 For a detailed list of configurable options regarding progress labels, please refer to the corresponding content in the API Reference part of this documentation.

+#### TTY mode and non-TTY mode

+By default, `colorlabels` will detect whether the standard output is interactive (i.e. connected to a terminal/tty device).
+If it is not interactive, `colorlabels` will operate in non-TTY mode, where color output and progress animations will be disabled (i.e. no ANSI escape sequence printed, all progress labels become static), to make output parsing easier.
+However, you can override this behavior by setting the `COLORLABELS_TTY` environment variable.
+If `COLORLABELS_TTY` is set to one of `'1', 'yes', 'y', 'true', 'on'` (case-insensitive), this will force the use of TTY mode (i.e. treat standard output as interactive and display color output and progress animations as usual); if `COLORLABELS_TTY` is set to one of `'0', 'no', 'n', 'false', 'off'` (case-insensitive), this will force the use of non-TTY mode.

 ### API Reference

 #### Module-level Functions